kpiyush25/AE630/README.md

 # AE630
 ## (Autonomous Unmanned Aerial Systems)
-This repository contains all the assignment solutions that I submitted in the course AE630.
+This repository contains all the assignment solutions that I submitted in the course AE630(2021,4th semester).